xlnwel/model-free-algorithms/algo/on_policy/readme.md

 Comparison between GAE and NAE(based on a single trial):

+1. When apply GAE, it is better to update value function more often so that the adantage estimate will be more accurate.
+However, this is not the case for NAE, the reason is till unclear.

-1. GAE works better with a lower max KL bound(0.01); NAE works better with a larger max KL bound(0.02).
+2. GAE works better with a lower max KL bound(0.01); NAE works better with a larger max KL bound(0.02).
 Overall, I find NAE is more stable than GAE.

-2. GAE works best with both data masking and loss masking applied; NAE does not work well with data masking, but works fine with loss masking.
+3. As expected, GAE works best with both data masking and loss masking applied; NAE does not work well with data masking, but works fine with loss masking.

+Sum them up: NAE works best for a naive implementation; for some mysterious reasons, it is not compatible with tricks, such as data masking and multiple value updates, which significantly improve the performance of GAE.